jabley/jamesabley.com/_posts/2021-01-09-software-is-drowning-the-world.md

 The Equality Act 2010 (UK) and the Americans with Disabilities Act 1990 (2010 update) for website accessibility.
-Yes, there was a time when people didn't consider accessibility when building web sites.
+Yes, there was a time when people didn't consider accessibility when building websites.

 Brexit has meant a lot of changes for businesses in the EU and UK.
 Software has been rewritten to manage the new trading relationships.